raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 Note: The ATE(RPE) rank is according to the mean of the reciprocal of each trajectory's ATE(RPE) score, weighted by the trajectory length.
 <!-- Leaderboard will be open when there is still enough time before the challenge ends. -->

-## Contact us

-If you have any question or see anything wrong, please do not hesitate to <b>post issues on this [github website](https://github.com/water-horse/ICCV2023_SLAM_Challenge.git)</b>.
-We would love to hear from your feedback!
-Every post will be responded with no spared effort within 36 hours.

 ## Summary
 We summarized the SLAM performance of above top teams.
 Feel free to check our [Paper](https://arxiv.org/abs/2307.07607) and cite our work.